turingschool/front-end-curriculum/lessons/module-2/cross-browser-compat.md

 ## Causes of Compatibility Discrepancies

+### Standardization

 Sometimes browsers implement APIs in different ways.
 Companies like Google, Mozilla, and Microsoft have "Platform Engineering" teams who are responsible for building Chrome, Firefox, and Internet Explorer, respectively.
 These engineers are in charge of implementing the features and APIs we use in our web applications -- from HTML tags such as `video` and `audio`, and JavaScript APIs such as `serviceWorkers` and `geolocation`.

+Spec writers, API developers and platform engineers have learned the importance of standdardizing the usage and behavior of these types of elements and APIs as a means to make cross-browser compat easier for front-end developers.
+The more closely these engineers abide by standards, the more your apps will behave in a predictable manner when run on the platforms they build.
+Standardization bodies such as [WHATWG](https://whatwg.org/) and [W3C](https://www.w3.org/) have been delivering well-defined specifications for how common application features should be implemented to help facilitate consistent experiences.

-As mentioned earlier, there now exist standards bodies such as W3C and WHATWG that provide definitions for how these features should be implemented in browsers.
-But this wasn't always the case.
+These standards bodies didn't always exist to provide definitions for how these features should be implemented.
 Years ago, browser vendors deliberately provided custom feature implementations in an attempt to gain a competitive advantage.
 This made developer's jobs incredibly difficult -- getting a single feature working across multiple browsers often meant writing the functionality multiple times, once for each browser that needed to be supported.
 Eventually we all made up and agreed we were being silly and began to prioritize standardization.
 (Also, browser companies began to make money in different ways and no longer needed to rely on their browser for financial stability.)

 Though we've all agreed to standardize, feature implementation discrepancies still exist in some contexts.
 The most bleeding-edge APIs are often changing rapidly as spec writers debate how they should behave.
 While the specification is in-flux, so is the implementation.
 Platform engineers will get started on the implementation right away, and they might contain bugs or outdated APIs while the spec is being solidified.
 This is unavoidable and our best bet in these scenarios is to simply be patient while we wait for a more stable release before using these features in production.